cvandergeugten/Ninja-Game/README.md

 There are two enum files that are used for the definition of character classes and each stat.
 The classes that are currently available to designers are Player, BasicNinja, ShurikenNinja, KunaiNinja, and KatanNinja.
 The stats that are currently available to designers are Health, HonorReward, HonorToLevelUp, and Damage.
 More stats can be added and created within the code base and then modified and tuned within the Unity editor using the progression scriptable object.

+<h2>Action Scheduler</h2>

+The ActionScheduler.cs script is implemented in this project to help create a nice flow to game’s behaviors.
+Although the script is simple, it plays a vital role in maintaining smooth transitions between different character states such as moving, fighting, and dancing.
+This script is coupled with the IAction.cs interface script which allows the functionality of the action scheduler to be implemented in all of the appropriate scripts.